rendy-ptr/cmc-coin-rank/README.md

-This project is to display a list of coins that have been listed on the coin market cap
+This project is to display a list of coins that have been listed on the Coin Market Cap
  ### Built With

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.